phastlight/phastlight/README.md

 #### install package "phastlight/phastlight" using composer (http://getcomposer.org/)
 #### sh vendor/phastlight/phastlight/scripts/install.sh  (this will install php 5.4.10 plus php-uv.so and httpparser.so)
-#### When running server, do: /usr/local/phastlight/bin/php -c /usr/local/phastlight/php.ini [server file full path]
+#### To run the server, do: /usr/local/phastlight/bin/php -c /usr/local/phastlight/php.ini [server file full path]

 ### Option 2: Manual install with existing PHP source (Linux and MacOS only)###